Nuitka/Nuitka/Developer_Manual.rst

 cannot be overloaded without re-declaring them.

 Overloading is then not at all obvious anymore.
 Now imagine having a setter and only overloading the getter.
-How to you easily update the property?
+How to update the property easily?

 So, that's not likable about them.
 And then we are also for clarity in these internal APIs too.
 Properties try and hide the fact that code needs to run and